0xZentra/docs/airdrop/airdrop-plan.md

 This airdrop program will distribute a fixed **0.5% (~105,000 tokens)** directly, plus a **5% option pool** reserved for participating accounts.
 Distribution is split into two stages:

 * **Stage 1 (Influence Airdrop)**: Completed; rewarded early evangelists who spread Zentra’s vision.
 * **Stage 2 (Funds×Time Airdrop + Options at mainnet)**: Fixed at **0.5% airdrop + 5% option pool**.
 Airdrop accrues linearly by “staked funds × time” until the 0.5% allocation is exhausted; end is recorded by on-chain contract events.
 Baseline: **every 1,000 USD stablecoin × 365 days = 1 Zentra token (delivered after TGE)**; each airdropped token also grants **10 option units from the 5% pool with a $100 strike**, exercisable later without prepaying and unaffected by principal withdrawal.
-Bridging assets to Zentra via the official bridge also earns airdrop tokens (from the same 0.5% pool) but does **not** grant options.

 ## Risk Disclaimer